 The patient continues to be monitored in the pediatric cardiology clinic and is asymptomatic.
 The most recent TTE showed no residual lesions or significant sequelae, and minimal aortic valve regurgitation (Figure 3).

 A male patient was referred to the pediatric cardiology clinic at the age of 6 for a heart murmur.
-TTE revealed a type F asymmetric quadricuspid aortic valve with normal function, and a quadricuspid pulmonary valve with minimal stenosis (gradient 15 mmHg).
+TTE revealed a type F asymmetric quadricuspid aortic valve with normal function,

 Figure 2 Supravalvular aortic stenosis.